-Table 2.
-Monthly Water Demand Distribution Coefficients d_j ($j = 1, 2, \dots, 12$) for the Athens Water Supply System damage to the Mornos Aqueduct a sufficient volume of water is always kept in Lake Iliki to satisfy water demand of Athens and irrigation of the Kopais Plain for six months to come.
-Minimum inflow to Lake Iliki as well as the storage in the Marathon Reservoir are considered to contribute to safety storage.
+In the simulation model of the system operation, an arrangement has been made for keeping safety storages against possible damages to the system aqueducts.
+For the case of damage to the Mornos Aqueduct, a sufficient volume of water is always kept in Lake Iliki to satisfy water demand for water supply of Athens and irrigation of the Kopais Plain for six months to come.
+Minimum inflow to Lake Iliki as well as the storage in the Marathon Reservoir, are considered to contribute to safety storage.
 Owing to the large dead volume of the Mornos Reservoir (119 hm3), which can be pumped in emergency situations, and to the absence of local water uses from that reservoir, no such safety concern was necessary for the case of damage to the Iliki aqueduct.